Tesla seeks 2nd stock split in less than 2 years

+It did not say when a split would occur or the ratio of such a stock split, but it would follow similar maneuvers by a trio of tech companies that have seen their shares soar in recent months.

-Tesla’s shares have rocketed higher in recent months and are up more than 60% over the past year.
-A single share now costs more than $1,000.
+Tesla’s shares are up more than 60% over the past year, with each costing more than $1,000.

 And the company is growing.
-It opened its first European factory last week, a “ Gigafactory ” in Germany that will employ 12,000 people and produce 500,000 vehicles a year.
+CEO Elon Musk opened Tesla’s first European factory last week, a “ Gigafactory ” in Germany that will employ 12,000 people and produce 500,000 vehicles a year.

 “Given the stock’s meteoric run its not a surprise that Musk & Co. are heading down the path of another stock split especially with robust EV demand and the build-outs of the flagship Berlin and Austin Giga factories now on a glide path, said Dan Ives, who follows Tesla for Wedbush.

-Tesla Inc. said that its board has approved the proposal, but that the dividend is contingent on final board approval.
+Tesla Inc. said that its board has greenlighted the proposal, but that the dividend is contingent on final board approval.

 “We view Tesla’s move following the likes of Amazon, Google, Apple and initiating its second stock split in two years as a smart strategic move that will be a positive catalyst for shares going forward,” Ives wrote in a research report.